-4.2.17 Wake Effect Analysis
+4.2.16 Wake Effect Analysis

-The applicant conducted an internal wake effect impact analysis report to calculate the impact that the Loxton WEF 3 would have the on selected surrounding wind farms, using the N163/5.X (5.9) TC120 wind turbine model.
+A wake effect impact analysis report was compiled to calculate the impact that the Loxton WEF (1-3) would have the on selected surrounding wind farms, using the N163/5.X (5.9) TC120 wind turbine model.
 The assessment was based on up to 1 year of data from 6 meteorological towers and 6 months of data from 1 meteorological tower, all of them located in the project area and nearby reanalysis long-term data.